jackgisel/blog/posts/lessons-from-a-new-software-engineer.md

 ## _We_ and _me_

 This is a basic rule.
-If you are ever speaking negatively about something on your team, it's always _we_ never me.
+If you are ever speaking negatively about something on your team, it's always _we_ never _them_ or by name.
 If you're the only one to blame, feel free to use _me_.
 Do not ever place blame on one person, unless it's yourself.

 ## Do the work